kallakruparaju/arth/task10/README.md

-#Ansible PlayBook consists of following operations in the managed nodes
+<b>Ansible PlayBook consists of following operations in the managed nodes </b>
 #🔹 Configure Docker
 🔹 Start and enable Docker services
 🔹 Pull the httpd server image from the Docker Hub